Recipe Viewer Software: What It Does & Why You Need It

 FoodSafety also mentioned that the specific information required on menus and menu boards at covered established includes calorie information and a statement on suggested daily caloric intake.
 It is also required that a statement with written nutrition information is available upon request.

-It’s imperative that restaurants with 20 or more stores have a tool that will provide consistent nutrient content.
+Restaurants with 20 or more stores must have a tool that will provide consistent nutrient content.
 Calorie and nutrition information can be easily added and maintained within a recipe viewer.

 What Type of Restaurants Need a Recipe Viewer?

-A recipe viewer is especially useful for small to large chain restaurants.
-With the ability to manage all of your sites’ recipes from a centralized portal, and considering the new menu-labeling laws, a recipe viewer is essential for operators of chains – ranging from small to large.
-Creating consistency across all of your stores has never been easier.
+A recipe viewer is handy for small to large chain restaurants.
+With the ability to manage all of your sites’ recipes from a centralized portal and considering the new menu-labeling laws, a recipe viewer is essential for operators of chains – ranging from small to large.
+As a result, creating consistency across all of your stores has never been easier.

-For independent operators, a recipe management software can help reduce training time and allows management to focus on running their operations.
-It can also be imperative for adding new seasonal dishes that may depend on the availability of local ingredients and regional preferences during certain times of the year.
+For independent operators, recipe management software can help reduce training time and allows management to focus on running their operations.
+It can also be imperative for adding new seasonal dishes that may depend on local ingredients and regional preferences during certain times of the year.

 About the Author

 Emily Elder was a Content & Social Media Specialist at QSR Automations.
 Emily was born and raised in Louisville but considers herself a die-hard University of Kentucky fan.
 For college, Emily attended Indiana University Southeast and obtained a degree in Communications with a track in Advertising.
 In her free time, Emily enjoys just about every water related activity, but she is partial to kayaking and whitewater rafting.

 Leave a Reply